 - Freelancer, Consultant Or Coach

-It’s imperative to make sure that your online business is fully compliant with the law.
+It’s imperative to do whatever is necessary to make sure that your website stays fully compliant with the law.

-You are expected to let your site users know that your website complies will all legal requirements and recommended guidelines.
-This not only improves consumer trust and confidence in your business, it’s also required in many cases by most companies you do business with.
+You are obligated to let your site visitors know that your website complies with all necessary laws and professional guidelines.
+This not only improves trust and confidence in your business, it’s also required in most cases by most companies you do business with online.

-Google requires your site to display certain information if using their services.
-This includes using Google Analytics …
+Google requires your site to display legal information when using many of their products or service.
+This includes using features like Google Analytics …

-Earning revenue online with your site using Google AdSense display advertising …
+Earning revenue online with your website using Google AdSense ads …

-And even promoting your services through Google AdWords …
+And even promoting your business through Google AdWords …

 (Google AdWords – Policy Requirements)

-If you sell digital products using places such as ClickBank, JVZoo, or other established online merchant networks, you will need to add various legal pages before your products can be approved for sale …
+If you plan to sell information-based products via places like ClickBank, JVZoo, or other established online merchant networks, you will need to add legal pages before they will approve your products for sale …

-The FTC (Federal Trade Commission) also requires that you add clear disclaimers and policies on your site, especially if you plan to use testimonials or product endorsements …
+The Federal Trade Commission also requires that you add clear disclaimers and statements on your site, especially concerning the use of product testimonials or endorsements …

 (Federal Trade Commission – consumer policies and regulations)

-New FTC regulations governing the conduct of businesses online were introduced in March 2012.
-A quick search online reveals that many sites are unaware (or choose to flaunt) these requirements.
-As documented on their website, this typically results in the FTC making an example of businesses and prosecuting site owners for breaches of regulation in an effort to get other businesses to comply.
+FTC regulations governing the conduct of doing business online were introduced in March 2012.
+Search online and you will see that many sites are still unaware (or choose to flaunt) these requirements.
+As has already been the case, this often results in the FTC making an example of businesses and prosecuting companies in an effort to get other businesses to comply.

-If you plan to do any kind of money-making activity online, therefore, it’s best not to take any chances.
-Even if your business does not operate in the U.S. it’s best to protect your business interests by making sure that your site complies with FTC regulations.
+If you plan to do any kind of selling online, therefore, it’s best not to take any chances.
+Even if your business does not operate in the U.S. it’s best to protect your business interests by ensuring that your website complies with all FTC regulations.

-Various business resources provide guidelines and examples for structuring disclaimers and disclosures to help you meet FTC requirements.
-See the resources section at the end of this article for more information …
+There are many resources online that can provide guidelines and examples on how to structure disclaimers and disclosures to help you comply with FTC requirements.
+We provide a number of references at the end of this article …

-If you plan to create applications for your site users, sites like Twitter, Facebook, and many others will require you to provide information about various legal pages …
+If you are planning to create apps for your website users, you will also be required to provide sites like Twitter, Facebook, and many others with information about various legal pages …

-- If you are not sure whether or not you are breaking the law, and/or Terms of Service policies and guidelines of service providers like Google, Facebook, etc., then assume that you most probably are.
+- If you are unsure whether you are breaking the law, and/or Terms of Service policies and guidelines of service providers like Google, Facebook, etc., it’s best to assume that you most probably are.

-- If you are considering promoting anything online as an affiliate marketer, or monetize your pages with Google AdSense, ads for Amazon or eBay products, or using Google AdWords to drive visitors to your pages, etc., then find out exactly what kind of legal information you need to include on your site to comply with their Terms Of Service and policy requirements - don’t risk having your accounts shut down.
+- If you are considering promoting anything online as an affiliate marketer, or making money online with Google AdSense, Amazon, or eBay advertising, or use Google AdWords to drive visitors to your pages, etc., then find out exactly what kind of legal information you need to provide on your site to comply with their Terms Of Service and policy requirements - don’t risk having your accounts terminated.

-- If you’ve been wondering whether “borrowing” a Copyright Notice is Copyright infringement, take proper precautions to avoid becoming a magnet for litigation.
+- If you’ve been wondering if “borrowing” a Copyright Notice is Copyright infringement, then it’s best to act now and take proper precautions to avoid becoming a magnet for litigation.

-What Legal Information Does My Website Need To Be Compliant?
+What Legal Information Should You Add To Your Website To Be Legally Compliant?

 - General Data Protection Regulation (GDPR) Compliance

-As well as the above pages, you may want to look into adding one or more of the pages listed below:
+In addition to the above pages, you may want to consider implementing one or more of these legal pages:

 - Anti-Spam Policy